phpro/grumphp/doc/tasks/twigcs.md

 *Default: []*

-This option will specify which relative subfolders or files will be exclude to this task.
+This option will specify which relative subfolders or files will be excluded from this task.